krzysztofbrzozowski/homelab/_DOCS/_FLUXCD/HOW_TO_FLUX_HELM_CRD.md

 ![flux_operator](https://fluxcd.io/img/helm-controller.png)

 Generally the most important thing is
-1. Add your repository (HelmRepositoryCRD)
+1. Add/subscribe your repository (HelmRepositoryCRD)
-2. Supbscribe to the HelmChart (HelmChartCRD)
+2. Download the HelmChart (HelmChartCRD)
 3. Install the release with scpecific verison (HelmReleaseCRD)

 From now on NOT use helm command except